MDolanCode/Portfolio/portfolio.markdown

 <img style="padding: 10px;" src="../images/detroit-909/Settings-iPhone-8Plus.png" alt="Settings screen of app" width="350"/><img style="padding: 10px;" src="../images/detroit-909/FAQ-iPhone-8Plus.png" alt="FAQ screen of app" width="350"/>

 <img style="padding: 10px;" src="../images/detroit-909/ShoutOuts-iPhone-8Plus.png" alt="Launchscreen of app" width="350"/><img style="padding: 10px;" src="../images/detroit-909/MessageUI-iPhone-8Plus.png" alt="Launchscreen of app" width="350"/>

-#### Launch Screen

-This is the first screen of the app when it is loading up.

-#### Main Screen

-The main screen is where most of the action takes place and when you tap the pads/buttons you will hear differents sounds that were sampled by my own equipment and that emulate the classic Roland TR-909 drum machine.

-#### Settings Screen

-The settings screen organizes the faq, shoutouts, and contact.

-#### FAQ Screen

-The faq screen is where the user can get all the information about the app including about the developer, why the app was built and what's to come.

-#### ShoutOuts Screen

-The shoutouts screen is for giving credit to third-party font and image creators.
-You can tap the cells and it will take you to their websites.

-#### Contact Screen

-When you tap on contact in settings, this email screen will show and the user can send feedback directly through the app without leaving it.

-### License

-This is an MIT License, but if you are going to use it please change the UI (colours, fonts, images, buttons, background, etc) because the app is in the AppStore.
-Thank you. 😄

 ## App Projects On GitHub